mindplace/stack-for-yourself/_posts/2016-12-01-the-underestimated-importance-of-giving-talks-as-a-junior-dev.md

 tags: [blog]
 ---

-I can't say enough about the positive qualities of giving talks as you are job-hunting, *especially* as a junior developer fresh out of coding bootcamp, a self-taught program, or college.
-Here's my list of the most important reasons. however.
+I can't say enough about the positive qualities of giving talks as you are job-hunting, especially as a junior developer fresh out of coding bootcamp, a self-taught program, or college.
+Here's my list of the most important reasons.

 ## 1. It makes you accountable to learning something really well.